parksb/markdown-it-front-matter/README.md

 ```

 > The example above uses YAML but YAML is not required

 > (bring your own front matter parser)

 ## Example

-  * Nothing is parsed or rendered inside the front matter block.
+  * Front Matter is not rendered.
-  * Any markup inside the block is passed to the required callback function.
+  * Any markup inside the block is passed to the **required** callback function.

 ```javascript
 const md = require('markdown-it')()